tsgates/arch-wiki-markdown/wiki/Bash.md

 > POSIX compliance

-Bash can be run with enhanced POSIX compliance by starting Bash with the --posix command-line option or executing ‘set -o posix’ while Bash is running.
+Bash can be run with enhanced POSIX compliance by starting Bash with the --posix command-line option or executing set -o posix while Bash is running.

 > Legacy mode